fritzel56/rpi-sensors/README.md

 - Views for the air particulate matter sensor can be found [here](https://datastudio.google.com/reporting/c8f59083-bdd3-4251-b906-5c7bba750328/page/Gi6WC).
 - Views for the ambient sound level sensor can be found [here](https://datastudio.google.com/reporting/786a933c-c057-44c3-a1ac-9c4d40a36b8e/page/49pYC)
 - Some of my thoughts on the pros and cons of Google Data Studio can be found [here](https://datastudio.google.com/reporting/20df1729-cb84-480b-a0fa-78264c09435b/page/5EBYC/edit)

+## Data Access

+If you have a Google Cloud account, you can query this data yourself.
+I've made [authorized views](https://cloud.google.com/bigquery/docs/authorized-views) of the base tables which live in a dataset which has been [granted](https://cloud.google.com/bigquery/docs/dataset-access-controls) to `allAuthenticatedUsers`.
+The specific views can be seen below:

+- Decibel data is in: `raspberry-pi-317820.public.db_sensor`
+-Particulate Matter data is in: `raspberry-pi-317820.public.pm_sensor`

+Please note that to query these views, you will need your own project and that any charges associate with the queries you run will be charged to your project.
+This is because only the `BigQuery Data Viewer` role has been granted.